cyberwani/wp-the-people/README.md

+## General
+* They gave names like "Where the People" etc to their plugins last year...
+Maybe we can do "WP the People" or something?

 ## Questions
 * Does the data for a petition change at any given point?
 * Would it be a wise idea to open commenting on a petition through Disqus?
 I feel like politics can get out of control very quickly.
 It would be an awesome idea to bring to the table though.